superjimpupcake/Pupcake/README.md

 $app->run();
 ```
 ###Advance Usage: dynamic method creation
-All Pupcake system objects (EventManager, Route, Router, Pupcake) has a powerful a method named "method", it allows you to dynamically define a  method that
+All Pupcake system objects (EventManager, Route, Router, Pupcake) has a powerful method named "method", it allows you to dynamically define a  method that
 is not defined yet
 ```php
 <?php